MUNICIPAL OFFICE NEW HOURS: TUESDAY, WEDNESDAY, FRIDAY 8:30AM - 4:30PM, THURSDAY 12NOON-7:00PM

 The Annual Town Meeting will be held on Saturday, June 10, 2023; click here to view the entire warrant.
 The Election of Municipal Officials will be held on Tuesday, June 13, 2023, please click here to view a sample ballot.

-The Town Hall will be closed on Saturday, June 15th, 2013 for the Annual Town Meeting, which will begin at 9:00am at the Acton Elementary School.
+The Transfer Station will be closed on Saturday, June 10, 2023 for the Annual Town Meeting.

 Welcome to the Acton, Maine official website.
 Acton is a small town in Southern Maine situated along the New Hampshire border that offers many wonderful activities with it's miles of lakes and forests.